lockEF/BayesianScreening/README.md

 install_github("lockEF/BayesianScreening")
 ```

+The functions in the R script SNLPMasterFile.R can be used to perform genome-wide association studies with a gene-level prior, additional marker-level covariates, and a non-local alternative, as described in [3].
+This code was developed by Adam Kaplan.
+See SimulatedDataExample.R for example usage.

 [1] Lock, E. F. & Dunson, D. B. (2017).
 Bayesian genome- and epigenome-wide association studies with gene level dependence.
 Biometrics, 73 (3): 1018-1028. https://www.ncbi.nlm.nih.gov/pubmed/28083869

 [2] Lock, E. F. & Dunson, D. B. (2015).
 Shared kernel Bayesian screening.
 Biometrika, 102 (4): 829-842.  https://www.ncbi.nlm.nih.gov/pubmed/27046939

+[3] Kaplan, A.,  Fiecas, M., & Lock, E.F.
+(2019).
+Bayesian GWAS with Structured and Non-Local Priors.
+Preprint.